Triveni Kala Sangam

-Triveni Kala Sangam is an important cultural and arts complex and education centre in New Delhi.
-Founded in 1950, by Sundari K. Shridharani, who was also its Founding Director, Triveni, as it is commonly referred, contains four art galleries, a chamber theatre, outdoor theatre, open air sculpture gallery, besides this it runs its various arts, music and dance classes.
+Triveni Kala Sangam is a cultural and arts complex and education centre in New Delhi.
+Founded in 1950, by Sundari K. Shridharani, who was also its founding director, Triveni, as it is commonly referred, contains four art galleries, a chamber theatre, outdoor theatre, open air sculpture gallery, besides this it runs its various arts, music and dance classes.
 It is situated on Tansen Marg, between Mandi House roundabout and Bengali Market.